About the Mandarin Chinese Language

 Pimsleur’s approach to reading is based on phonetics, which is not compatible with the ideographic Chinese written system.
 The Pimsleur Chinese courses therefore offer Culture Notes instead of reading lessons.

 Mandarin is the official language in Mainland China, Taiwan, and Singapore.
 The Mandarin dialect is used in most Chinese schools, colleges, and universities, and in most TV programs, movies, and radio stations throughout the country (even in Guangzhou, or Canton, where people speak Cantonese in their daily lives).
-Mandarin is one of the five official languages in the United Nations.
+Mandarin is one of the six official languages used at the United Nations.

 • • • • • •